AthleticNet/capacitor-choose-video/README.md

-# capacitor-ios-choose-video
+# capacitor-choose-video
-Select a video in ios with Capacitor
+Select a video with Capacitor